-- We will launch our first ever Equity and Interdependence page which will highlight all areas of our organizational structure and the measures we have taken to pursue equitable standards.
+- We will launch our first ever Equity and Interdependence Dashboard which will highlight all areas of our organizational structure and the measures we have taken to pursue equitable standards.
 Some examples of these areas include our collaborative leadership model, office and retreat staff trainings, affinity spaces, and information related to accessibility of our programs.

 - Our organization will prioritize recruiting and hiring more diverse consultants and retreat staff teams in order to do the work of redistribution of resources and retain diverse participants and staff over time.

 - We will evaluate our policies around resource flow and compensation of staff and retreat staff.

 - We will improve teen recruitment for our retreats by building partnerships with local communities and organizations.
 Through these partnerships we will remove barriers to registration beyond just financial resources.